peter88213/zim2obsidian/README.md

   -h, --help       show this help message and exit
-  -b, --backticks  verbatim blocks and inline code are marked with backticks -w, --wikilinks  Convert internal Markdown links to wikilinks
+  -b, --backticks  verbatim blocks and inline code are marked with backticks -w, --wikilinks  Convert internal Markdown links to wikilinks -@, --preserve_at  Do not convert Zim tags to Obsidian tags
 ```

 ### The "backticks" option explained